-What’s the Best Brown Patch Treatment for Houston Lawns?
+The Best Brown Patch Treatment & Prevention for Your Lawn

 Summary of Michael’s Video About Brown Patch Treatment

 – – Hi, I’m Michael with Houston Grass here in Arcola and I am in a backyard here today.
 We’re in August right now, so we’re we’re not talking about, we’re not seeing brown patch yet, but it is just around the corner, and I wanted to do a video so we could get it out there so that everybody can be can know kind of what to be looking for.